 Because the injection techniques for dermal fillers may involve multiple jabs to the treatment area, transient post injection bruising, swelling, and erythema is common and expected.
 However, these issues will self-resolve within a few days to weeks.
 Prolonged swelling can be treated with ice compression and oral antihistamines.

-It is imperative that trained medical professionals perform these procedures, as improper injection may cause the most serious side effects.
-If injected poorly, tissue ischemia may occur.
-This will appear in the form of blanched areas, or as a violaceous reticular pattern.
-If this occurs, attempt to revascularize the area immediately by massaging the area, applying heat packs, and injecting 10 to 30 units of hyaluronidase into the treatment site.
-Also give the patient 2 tablets of aspirin.
-To minimize the occurrences of these events, ensure that you are proficient in injection techniques prior to practicing on a patient.13
+For the subject of side effects, it is imperative that trained medical professionals perform these procedures, as an improper injection may cause multiple serious side-effects.
+If injected incorrectly, tissue ischemia may be one of the issues to occur.
+This will appear in the form of blanching in certain areas, or alternatively as a violaceous reticular pattern.
+If unwanted issues like this occur, attempt to revascularize the area immediately, thoroughly massaging the area, applying heat packs, and injecting 10 to 30 units of hyaluronidase within the treatment site.
+Also ensure the patient is provided 2 tablets of aspirin.
+To minimize the occurrences of these events, ensure that you, as a specialist, are proficient in injection techniques specific to this product prior to practicing on a patient.13

 Delayed side effects